codebar/android-tutorials/worksheets/espresso-testing/index.md

 </div>

 ## Getting a high score!
-We've now tested all the functionality of our app, so now let's do something just for fun: let's make Espresso click loads of time on the cookie and get a high score!
+We've now tested all the functionality of our app, so now let's do something just for fun: let's make Espresso click loads of times on the cookie and get a high score!

 Create a new method called `achieveHighScore`.
-Copy the code the click test you just wrote and wrap the code to click the cookie image in a for loop from 0 to 100.
-You then need to check that the total counter has reached `"100"` after the for loop has completed.
+Copy the code for the click test you just wrote and wrap the code to click on the cookie image into a for-loop from 0 to 100.
+You then need to check that the total counter has reached `"100"` after the for-loop has completed.
 Ask your coach, if you're not sure how to do this, or take a peek at the code below:

 ```java
 @Test